 Dr. Hilary Tann, John Howard Payne Professor Emerita

-Welsh-born composer, Hilary Tann, lives in the foothills of the Adirondack Mountains in upstate New York where she is the John Howard Payne Professor of Music Emerita at Union College, Schenectady.
-Recent composer-residencies include the 2011 Eastman School of Music Women in Music Festival, 2013 Women Composers Festival of Hartford, and 2015 Welsh Music Center.
-Praised for its lyricism (“beautiful, lyrical work” – Classical Music Web) and formal balance (“In the formal balance of this music, there is great beauty …” – Welsh Music), her music is influenced by a strong identification with the natural world.
-She is a published haiku poet and a deep interest in the traditional music of Japan has led to private study of the shakuhachi and guest visits to Japan, Korea, and China.
+Recent composer-residencies included the 2011 Eastman School of Music Women in Music Festival, 2013 Women Composers Festival of Hartford, and 2015 Welsh Music Center.
+Praised for its lyricism (“beautiful, lyrical work” – Classical Music Web) and formal balance (“In the formal balance of this music, there is great beauty …” – Welsh Music), her music was influenced by a strong identification with the natural world.
+She was a published haiku poet and had a deep interest in the traditional music of Japan which led to private study of the shakuhachi and guest visits to Japan, Korea, and China.
 Her compositions have been widely performed and recorded by ensembles such as the European Women’s Orchestra, Tenebrae, Lontano, Meininger Trio, Thai Philharmonic, Royal Liverpool Philharmonic, BBCNOW, and KBS Philharmonic in Seoul, Korea.

 Gifts can be made to the Hilary Tann Fund to expand the musical experience of our students, click here for more information.

 The National Library of Wales will be the repository for all of Hilary’s works and archive, visible for in-person and online viewing via Hilary Tann Papers

 Wales Arts Review - Article remembering Hilary Tann

 The Daily Gazette - Hilary Tann Remembered

 Hugh Allen Wilson, professor of music emeritus and an internationally known organist, harpsichordist and conductor